 How to Enter a Metacognitive State: Your First Step to Conscious Transformation

-As you practise mindfulness and bring your attention back from the contents of your mind, you become aware of those contents from your observer self as just mental events and automatically enter a metacognitive state.
-The mindfulness of breathing meditation is a good basic technique to bring your attention back in this way by anchoring your attention onto your breath.
-Over time, mindfulness meditation strengthens your presence in your observer self and enhances your ability to enter and maintain metacognitive states.
+As you practise mindfulness and bring your attention back from the contents of your mind, you become aware of those contents, from your observer self, as mental events and begin to enter a metacognitive state.
+The Mindfulness of Breath Meditation is a good basic technique to bring your attention back in this way by anchoring your attention onto your breath.
+Over time, mindfulness meditation strengthens your presence in your observer self and strengthens your ability to enter and maintain metacognitive states.

 In these metacognitive states, you can release the hold of mental events over you and create an empowering space for clarity and growth.
 With the right techniques, you can then access deeper layers of consciousness, fostering profound spiritual awakening.

-Using Metacognitive States to Treat Anxiety and Depression
+Using Metacognitive States to Help with Anxiety and Depression

 According to John Teasdale (1999), who helped to develop mindfulness-based cognitive therapy, mindfulness gives us the skills to enter the “metacognitive insight mode, in which thoughts are experienced simply as events in the mind” rather than “direct readouts on reality”, and this can prevent a relapse of depression.
 A study by Teasdale et al. (2002) found that depressed patients were less able to enter metacognitive states than non-depressed controls.
 Mindfulness reduced relapse in recovered depressed patients by increasing their ability to experience metacognitive states.